Self-responsibility therapy – what is it? Why does it matter to you, as a leader?

 It is one thing to know that your staff, friends, family members or colleagues must reach the point of self-responsibility, it is quite another to know how to take them to the point of self-responsibility.

-If you provide counselling or psychotherapy as part of your role, (as leader you probably call it coaching), or you want to stay up-to-date with the latest developments of advanced performance psychology, book your place at this event now.
+If you provide counselling or psychotherapy as part of your role, (as leader you probably call it coaching), or you want to stay up-to-date with the latest developments of advanced performance coaching, SRT will give you techniques that are ground breaking.

-If you are not a BPS member, please contact me to receive information about SRT, and how you can use it to solve leadership and other work place problems.
+If you wish to receive information about SRT, and how you can use it to solve leadership and other work place problems, please contact me here.